FreeshardBase/documentation/docs/developer_docs/docker_compose_template.md

 When starting an app, Portal simply brings up a docker-compose file just like you would with `docker-compose up`.
 This file is generated during installation of the app from a `docker-compose.yml.template` that you have to provide.
-This template is a normal docker-compose file with some special variables that Portal will replace with the correct values.
+The template is a normal docker-compose file with some special variables that Portal will replace with the correct values.

 ---